 INTERNATIONAL PRINT CENTER NEW YORK (IPCNY) presents the work of thirty artists as part of its New Prints Program, a biannual, juried open call for prints and print-based work created in the preceding twelve months.
 Titled Forms of Enclosure, this exhibition features work by artists from the United States, Argentina, France, Poland, Canada, and Bulgaria.

 While the artists in this exhibition are coming from different places and points in their careers, a common thread throughout the work is the shaping of space, both literally and metaphorically.
 These spaces range from Arel Lisette Peckler’s ghostly nooks, to Alicja Grobelka and Sean P. Morrissey’s architectural abstractions, to Enrique Leal’s biomorphic portals.
 Rashid Johnson, Kyung Eun You, and Kate Liebman all use grids to build their compositions, while Judith Linhares and Ulrike Müller both use lively forms to thwart structure.
 In capturing the ways that one can actively create or resist enclosure, this exhibition shapes a narrative around what it means in the current moment to hold personal, social, and political space.
-The three awardees of the New Prints Artist Development Program will be announced at the opening reception on January 17.
-Check our website and social media for public program announcements, including artist talks and Pint N’ Print workshops with printers and this cycle’s Artist-in-Residence.
+The three awardees of the New Prints Artist Development Program are Allison Conley (Artist-in-Residence), Lucy Holtsnider (Artist Mentorship) and Kyung Eun You (Sponsored Coursework).
+Check our website and social media for public program announcements, including additional artist talks and Pint N’ Print workshops with printers and this cycle’s Artist-in-Residence.

 Lisa Anne Auerbach, Susan Belau, Jill Burks, Susan Goethel Campbell, Allison Conley, Gabriela Esterovich, Caroline Forest, Alice Gauthier, Alicja Grobelka, Gary Groves, Lucy Holtsnider, Anna Hutchings, Richard Hutter, Rashid Johnson, Alison Judd, Enrique Leal, Kate Liebman, Judith Linhares, Mallory, Taryn McMahon, Zoran Mishe, Sean P. Morrissey, Ulrike Müller, Gail D. Panske, Arel Lisette Peckler, Claudia Rofman, Janet Yagoda Shagam, Rob Swainston, Naho Taruishi, and Kyung Eun You.